XOMehdi/automated-script-for-multipart-game-downloads/README.md

 ## Features
 - Automates the download process for games divided into multiple parts.
 - Configurable parameters for wait times and number of parallel downloads.
-- Supports easy adaptation for various game download sites.
+- Supports easy adaptation for similar game download sites.

 ## Requirements
 - Python 3.x
 - Selenium library
 - Chrome WebDriver
-- Internet Download Manager (IDM) installed with the browser extension
+- Any download manager with the browser extension

 ## Setup
 1. **Install Python**: Ensure Python 3.x is installed on your system.